Not For Broadcast: Reception

 Not For Broadcast received generally positive reviews from critics both in early access and upon its full release.
 The game was complimented for its innovative concept and gameplay, including the satirical over-the-top content video segments and the production control room mechanics.
 Criticism went to its "on-the-nose political commentary" in the earliest early access version, with Cass Marshall writing for Polygon "[the game is] laying it on pretty thick."
 On Steam, the game has "overwhelmingly positive" user reviews.

 According to Guinness World Records, the game has a record of the "Most Full Motion Video footage in a videogame", clocking in at 42 hours, 57 minutes, and 52 seconds.
 This, in turn, was also covered positively by multiple media outlets.

 The game was nominated for the Seumas McNally Grand Prize at the 2023 Independent Games Festival Awards.
 It was also nominated for the "Outstanding Game, Simulation" and "Outstanding Writing in a Comedy" awards at the 22nd Annual NAVGTR Awards, both of which went to Japanese Rail Sim: Journey to Kyoto and Teenage Mutant Ninja Turtles: Shredder's Revenge.
-The game was also nominated for Game Beyond Entertainment at the 19th British Academy Games Awards.
+The game was also nominated for Game Beyond Entertainment at the 19th British Academy Games Awards, which went to Endling: Extinction is Forever; and for "Narrative Innovation of the Year" at the MCV/Develop Awards, which went to As Dusk Falls.

 Zero Punctuation named it the Fifth Best Game of 2022.

-Future of the game
+Accolades

+Downloadable content

-The game developers and TinyBuild announced on January 24, 2023, the development of three new episodes as DLC, this time for a fee.
-In the first, named Live & Spooky, the player will produce a horrific show set in January 1985, where journalist Patrick Bannon and other guests visit and attempt to solve the mystery of a haunted house.
-According to the few screenshots provided by the developers, this DLC would introduce new game mechanics.
-The release date of this DLC is announced on March 23, 2023.
-The second one will be called Bits of Your Life where the player will produce a broadcast where all the life of the two ministers of Advance will be told.
-Finally, the third and last episode will be called The Timeloop, where a scientist will present his new Time Machine.
+On 24 January 2023 the game developers and TinyBuild announced the development of three new episodes as premium DLC.
+The first is called Live & Spooky which sees Alex editing an episode of a late-night paranormal investigation show set in January 1985, where journalist Patrick Bannon is a featured guest in a mystery surrounding an abandoned film studio.
+The release date for the DLC along with the Season Pass were both announced during IGN Fan Fest on 17 February 2023 and were released on 23 March 2023.
+The second one is called Bits of Your Life, where the player, as Dave, produces a broadcast where Peter Clement's life and career is told.
+It was released on 14 November 2023.
+Finally, the third and last episode is called The Timeloop, where the first televised science experiment is presented on a special broadcast of the National Nightly News called the "Night of Smiles", as Alex and Boseman find themselves trapped in a timeloop.
+It was released on 29 August 2024.